-S AS 1824 Insulation coordination - Definitions, principles and rules AS 1940 The storage and handling of flammable and combustible liquids AS 2067 Switchgear Assemblies and Ancillary Equipment for Alternating Voltages above 1kV AS/NZ S 2312 Guide to the protection of structural steel against atmospheric corrosion by the use of protective coatings AS/NZ S 2373 Electric cables - Twisted pair for control and protection circuits AS/NZ S 2650 Common specifications for high-voltage switchgear and controlgear standards AS 2676.2 Guide to the installation, maintenance, testing and replacement of secondary batteries in buildings: Sealed cells AS/NZ S 3000 Wiring Rules AS/NZ S 3008.1.1 Electrical installations - Selection of cables - Cables for alternating voltages up to and including 0.6/1 (1.2) kV.
-AS/NZ S 3010 Electrical Installations - Generating Sets AS 3011.2 Electrical installations - Secondary batteries installed in buildings, Part 2: Sealed cells AS/NZ S 3080 Telecommunications installations - Generic cabling for commercial premises AS/NZ S 3155 Approval and test specification - Electric cables - Neutral screened - For working voltages up to and including 0.6/1 kV AS/NZ S 3191 Electric flexible cords AS/NZ S 3439.1 Low voltage switchgear and control gear assemblies AS/NZ S 3439.2 Low-voltage switchgear and controlgear assemblies - Particular requirements for busbar trunking systems (busways) AS 3607 Conductors-Bare overhead, aluminium and aluminium alloy - steel reinforced AS/NZ S 3835 Earth potential rise - Protection of telecommunications network users, personnel and plant AS/NZ S 3947 Low voltage switchgear and control gear, (all relevant parts) AS 4024.1 Safety of machinery, (all relevant parts) AS/NZ S 4026 Electric cables - For underground residential distribution systems AS 4044 Battery chargers for stationary batteries AS/NZ 4961 Electric cables - Polymeric insulated - For distribution and services S AS/NZ S 5000 applications Electric cables - Polymeric insulated - For working voltages up to and including 0.6/1 (1.2) kV.

-AS/NZ 60265.1 High-voltage switches - Switches for rated voltages above 1 kV and less S than 52 kV AS 60529 Degrees of protection provided by enclosures (IP Code) AS 60870 Telecontrol equipment and systems (All parts) AS/NZ 60898 Electrical accessories - Circuit-breakers for overcurrent protection for S household and similar installations - Circuit-breakers for a.c. operation AS ENA Guidelines for design and maintenance of overhead distribution and C(b)1 transmission lines.
+AS/NZ 2373 Electric cables - Twisted pair for control and protection circuits S AS/NZ S 2650 Common specifications for high-voltage switchgear and controlgear standards AS 2676.2 Guide to the installation, maintenance, testing and replacement of secondary batteries in buildings: Sealed cells AS/NZ S 3000 Wiring Rules AS/NZ S 3008.1.1 Electrical installations - Selection of cables - Cables for alternating voltages up to and including $0.6/1~(1.2)~kV$.
+AS/NZ S 3010 Electrical Installations - Generating Sets AS 3011.2 Electrical installations - Secondary batteries installed in buildings, Part 2: Sealed cells AS/NZ S 3080 Telecommunications installations - Generic cabling for commercial premises AS/NZ S 3155 Approval and test specification - Electric cables - Neutral screened - For working voltages up to and including 0.6/1 kV AS/NZ S 3191 Electric flexible cords AS/NZ S 3439.1 Low voltage switchgear and control gear assemblies AS/NZ S 3439.2 Low-voltage switchgear and controlgear assemblies - Particular requirements for busbar trunking systems (busways) AS 3607 Conductors-Bare overhead, aluminium and aluminium alloy - steel reinforced AS/NZ S 3835 Earth potential rise - Protection of telecommunications network users, personnel and plant AS/NZ S 3947 Low voltage switchgear and control gear, (all relevant parts) AS 4024.1 Safety of machinery, (all relevant parts) AS/NZ S 4026 Electric cables - For underground residential distribution systems AS 4044 Battery chargers for stationary batteries AS/NZ S 4961 Electric cables - Polymeric insulated - For distribution and services applications AS/NZ S 5000 Electric cables - Polymeric insulated - For working voltages up to and including 0.6/1 (1.2) kV.
+AS/NZ S 60265.1 High-voltage switches - Switches for rated voltages above 1 kV and less than 52 kV AS 60529 Degrees of protection provided by enclosures (IP Code) AS 60870 Telecontrol equipment and systems (All parts) AS/NZ S 60898 Electrical accessories - Circuit-breakers for overcurrent protection for household and similar installations - Circuit-breakers for a.c. operation AS ENA Guidelines for design and maintenance of overhead distribution and

+C(b)1 transmission lines.

 AS HB101 Coordination of power and telecommunications - Low Frequency Induction (LFI): Code of practice for the mitigation of hazardous voltages induced into telecommunications lines.